With Tuesday’s Bezos space launch, Blue Origin engineers look for more ‘extreme elation’

 “We look for those gems of learning that will allow us to improve the next mission,” he added.
 “And when that works out and you nail it, that’s the best professional feeling of satisfaction you can ever get.”

 Tuesday’s launch, scheduled for 6 a.m.
-Pacific, which will be streamed at BlueOrigin.com, will be the first time the New Shepard rocket has carried people.
+Pacific time, which will be streamed at BlueOrigin.com, will be the first time the New Shepard rocket has carried people.

 Bezos will be accompanied by his younger brother, Mark Bezos; 18-year-old Oliver Daemen, son of a private equity CEO who bought the ticket for an undisclosed price; and 82-year-old Wally Funk, one of the original female astronaut candidates for NASA who qualified for the Mercury missions but never got to go to space.